BatoolMM/Arabic-Markdown/README.md

-# Template
+# Arabic Markdown
-This is a template I created to be used when building packages.
+This repostory is only to experiment with Arabic Markdown